BlogCI/CD

 Suppress with a reason, not a lower bar

-There will be a genuine false positive, or a CVE you've assessed as not-exploitable in your context.
-Don't globally lower the severity — that blinds you to the next real one.
+There will be a genuine false positive, or a CVE you have assessed as not-exploitable in your context.
+Do not globally lower the severity — that blinds you to the next real one.
 Record a scoped, expiring exception with a reason, so the suppression is a reviewed decision instead of a silent hole.

 .trivyignore